connorshea/wikidatum/README.md

 You can view the YARD docs on GitHub Pages [here](https://connorshea.github.io/wikidatum/index.html).

-Currently, the gem is able to hit a few GET endpoints, and currently has no way to provide authentication and perform POST/PUT/DELETE requests.
+Currently, the gem is able to hit a few of the basic endpoints, and currently has no way to provide authentication.
 The additional features will be added later.

 ```ruby
 require 'wikidatum'